TheInsomniac/fnj-gallery/README.md

 ###Installation:
     clone this repository
     npm install

+###Configuration:
     edit config.json to suit your needs.
     (You can skip the oauth parts at this time)

+    If '"debug": true' then json files will be written for the data received from Flickr for inspection purposes.
+If '"runServer": false' as well then the webserver will not start either.
+The data will be written and then the app will exit.

+    If your photos are arranged in sets this will produce a "flat" gallery where all albums are at the root of the listings.

+    If your photosets on flickr are arranged into sets then change "use" to collections.
+    This will enable recursive listings such that the Collection name is the Album root and the collections beneath are the sub-albums.

+    e.g. "My Trip to Italy" -> "Day 1"

+    {
+        "api_key": "YourApiKeyHere",
+        "api_secret": "YourApiSecretHere",
+        "user_id": "YourUserIdHere",
+        "oauth_token": "YourOauthTokenHere",
+        "oauth_secret": "YourOauthSecretHere",
+        "use": "sets",
+        "host": "127.0.0.1",
+        "port": "8080",
+        "debug": false,
+        "runServer": true
+    }

 ###Getting auth tokens for Flickr (from flickr-oauth):
 ######Here Goes: